Skip to main content

 TL;DR

 Limo vs Uber/Lyft in Chicago: limo wins for airport runs, holidays (NYE/July 4 surge hits 5x), weddings, groups of 4+, late-night returns, and corporate.
 Rideshare wins for spontaneous short trips (under 5 miles, off-peak).
-Limo flat rate $89 sedan beats Uber Black at $60-$160 surge variance.
-Limo carries $5M insurance vs Uber's $1M during ride.
+Limo flat fare $130 sedan beats Uber Black at $60-$160 surge variance.
+Limo carries licensed commercial livery insurance that covers paid passengers; Uber's rideshare policy applies only during an active ride.

 Royal Carriage vs Uber Black